zenom/dotfiles-old/README.markdown

     mystart/mystop      = Start / Stop MySQL
     redstart/redstop    = Start / Stop Redis

+## vim

+I am in no way a VIM expert, I merely pulled things from different people's repos.
+The major players I utilized code/config settings from are listed at the bottom of this README.
+I have the following plugins installed for vim:

+- Command-T : This is similar to cmd-t in TextMate, pulls up files for you to use.
+You can do ctrl-enter, to open file in horizontal, ctrl-v to enter in vertical.

+- Fugitive: Tim Pope's plugin for Git.

+- Rails.vim: Tim Pope's rails plugin (with some custom leader commands - from Ryan Bates.)

+- SnipMate: Plugin similar to TextMate's snippets.

+- NERDTree: File drawer plugin.

+Everything else is pretty basic and was pulled from @holman's repo for .vimrc.
+If you have tips/tricks I would love to hear them as I am still getting used to VIM myself.
+I believe most of this should work with VIM < 7.3 except maybe the colorcolumn config option.

 ## topical

 Everything's built around topic areas.
 If you're adding a new area to your